DO’s

 Forget about sending us an email if you need any kind of assistance and outsourcing services

 Catness can help you with many of the topics that we have discussed.
 We want this post to be useful to any developer regardless of whether or not they hire our services.
-However, if you think we can help you with anything Unreal Engine related, feel free to email us at [email protected].
+However, if you think we can help you with anything Unreal Engine related, feel free to contact us.
 We will analyze your case, prepare a personalized budget and become another member of your team.
 Your launch will come out purrrrfect!